lisalindqvist95/proj5_frontend/README.md

 ### New Post
 ![New post](media/images/new_post.png)
-The new post feature lets the user choose an image and add a title, description, makeup products and links.
+The new post feature lets the user choose an image and add a title, description, makeup products witch possible links to the products used.

 ### Log In/Out
 ![Login/out](media/images/login.png)